1979: The Birth of a New Treatment Paradigm

 In 2018, we took our business and treatment model to Tennessee and supported the opening of a sister facility in Nashville.
 Dr. Pleasants remained involved to help ease the transitions and preserve the fidelity of the timeless Hanbleceya culture through training and mentorship.

 As the clinical heart of the treatment program for 25 years, and as one of the nation’s authorities on the therapeutic community approach to complex mental health treatment, Dr. Pleasants presented at over 35 events across the county, sharing her love for therapeutic communities, insights into milieu therapy, and for working with individuals and families to build a life beyond diagnosis.

 The 2020’s: A Fresh Start to a Time-Honored Legacy

 The Anew Treatment Center is rooted in a rich and enduring legacy that holds at its center the values of belonging, inclusion, belief-in, and empowerment.

 Our renewed and revitalized approach takes the well-established therapeutic community paradigm and incorporates a sophisticated staging model that is flexible and adaptable to each individual and family system, ensuring a well-tailored, supportive treatment experience.

-With Jessica Van Leer, Anew’s Clinical Director, and Alyssa Coelho, Anew’s Designer and Media Manager joining the team in 2022, we are thrilled to bring our combined 80 years of expertise to the Scottsdale community, continuing the time-honored tradition and culture of offering a safe, compassionate space in which to heal, grow, and thrive.
+Visit the “Our Team” page to meet the talented team that is thrilled to bring our collective and diverse expertise to the Scottsdale community, continuing the time-honored tradition and culture of offering a safe, compassionate space in which to heal, grow, and thrive.